CMAPPRENTICESHIP/social-lite/README.md

-Thank you for reading the readme, reader. this is the Readme and goal specification for this work task:
+Thank you for reading the readme, reader.
+This is the Readme and goal specification for this work task:
 (Completion: ☐/☑︎)

 create a new github repo